Strippit Houdaille

 If you Buy a Machine that has Been Stored for a Long Time,

-Your Control & Machine Will Not Run Until All
+Your Control & Machine Will NOT Run Until All

 Parameters & Set-Up Data Have Been Correctly Restored!

-Or get In Writing a Iron-Clad Guarantee that Machine will Run when you Buy it!
+Get In Writing a Iron-Clad Guarantee that Machine will Run when you Buy it!

 Note, The Failure Modes Here Are;